kennedyshearer/kennedyshearer/README.md

 ## 🌱 Objective

-My journey in Information Technology has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, aiming to become a Security Engineer, Cloud Support Engineer or DevSecOps.
+My journey in Information Technology has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, aiming to become a Security Engineer, Solutions Architect, or Cloud Support Engineer.

 ## 💪 Skills